tracek/gee_asset_manager/README.md

 ### Upload a directory with images and associate properties with each image:
 ```
-python batch_manager.py upload -u my_account@gmail.com -d path_to_directory_with_tif -p path_to_metadata.csv
+geebam upload -u my_account@gmail.com -d path_to_directory_with_tif -p path_to_metadata.csv
 ```
 The script will prompt the user for Google account password.
 The program will also check that all properties in path_to_metadata.csv do not contain any illegal characters for GEE.
 Don't need metadata?
 Simply skip this option.